Nominations are now closed as of 09 August 2021 at 17:30 (UTC +10). The final list of nominees will be published by 14 August 2021 at 17:30 (UTC+10).

-The nominee is invited to attend the election held during the APNIC Conference.
+The nominee is invited to attend the election held during the APNIC conference.
 The travel cost for the nominee to attend the conference is not covered by APNIC.
 It is not necessary for nominees to attend the conference in order to stand for the election.
 However, those present have an opportunity to make a statement supporting their candidacy.

-Nominees are then listed on the conference website after APNIC confirms the nominee is able and willing to serve on the NRO NC.
+Nominees are listed on the conference website after APNIC confirms the nominee is able and willing to serve on the NRO NC.
 Nominees have the opportunity to submit a written statement in support of their nomination.
 This is published on the relevant conference website.
 In addition, others may express support for a nominee by completing and submitting another nomination.

-At the end of the nomination period if the number of confirmed nominees is equal to or less than the number of seats to be filled at the NRO NC Election, then no election will be held, and the candidates will be declared elected at the next APNIC Conference.
+At the end of the nomination period, if the number of confirmed nominees is equal to or less than the number of seats to be filled at the NRO NC election, then no election will be held, and the candidates will be declared elected at the next APNIC conference.